 Monitor Windows printer information

-Splunk Enterprise supports the monitoring of statistics about all of the printers and drivers, print jobs, and printer ports on the local Windows host.
-It can collect the following print system information:
+With the Splunk platform, you can monitor statistics about all of the printers and drivers, print jobs, and printer ports on your local Windows machine.
+You can collect the following print system information:

-Both full instances of Splunk Enterprise and universal forwarders support local collection of printer subsystem information.
-If you have Splunk Cloud and want to monitor printer subsystem information, use the universal forwarder to consume the information and forward it to your Splunk Cloud deployment.
+Both full instances of the Splunk platform and universal forwarders support local collection of printer subsystem information.
+If you use Splunk Cloud Platform and want to monitor printer subsystem information, use the universal forwarder to ingest the information and forward it to your Splunk Cloud Platform deployment.

-* Splunk Enterprise must run as the Local System user to read all local host information.
+- The Splunk platform must run as the Local System user to read all local host information.

 Security and remote access considerations

-Splunk Enterprise must run as the Local System user to collect Windows print subsystem information by default.
+The Splunk platform must run as the Local System user to collect Windows print subsystem information by default.

 Use a universal forwarder to send printer information from remote machines to an indexer.
 If you choose to install forwarders on your remote machines to collect printer subsystem data, then you can install the forwarder as the Local System user on these machines.
 The Local System user has access to all data on the local machine, but not on remote machines.